HomeProductsAutomatic Qualified Electronic Signature

 There are no annual fees: you only pay for the cost of activating the certificate and actual use.

-The solution has 30 customisable security levels and can be integrated via API into management systems, software, and websites, making it easier and safer to sign orders, quotes, activation requests, and contracts.
+The solution has 30 customisable security levels.
+It can be integrated via API into management systems, software and websites, to make signing large volumes of documents immediate and secure.

 Once the certificate is activated, you can start using the automatic signing service.
-Both the "automatic" service and the "OTP" service are available, i.e., strong authentication using OTP (One Time Password), which increases the security level of the signature and further protects signed documents.
+The service is also available with ‘OTP’, i.e. strong authentication using a One Time Password, which increases the security level of the signature and further protects the signed documents (reference endpoint: EU-QES_otp).

 Request for Qualified Electronic Signature (EU-QES_automatic)